PramodKumarYadav/WebdriverCI/readme.md

 - You can now restart again:
     - `docker-compose -f .\docker-compose-grid.yml -f .\docker-compose-test.yml up`
     - Enter into the test container and execute using:
-    - `docker container exec -it test mvn clean test -Dserver=grid -Dclient=docker -Dbrowser=chrome`
+    - `docker container exec -it test mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`

 ## OptionB: Run tests using docker swarm
 ### Step1: Create a combined stack.yml file to deploy both tests and grid together